-Just as Google Analytics is designed to measure different efficiency parameters of a website, Google Ads is intended to promote a website in general and services/products in particular.
+Just as Google Analytics is designed to measure different efficiency parameters of a website, Google Ads intends to promote a website in general and services/products in particular.

 The reason Google Ads has become the most popular advertising platform on the Web is quite simple: it offers the most cost-effective marketing methods for businesses of all sizes.

-To start using the service, you simply need to have a Google account.
-Launching an actual ad campaign is rather tricky, though.
+To start using the service, you don’t need a special Google Ads account, all you need is a regular account in Google.
+Google Ads settings are rather tricky, though.
 For a campaign to be successful, some crucial preparatory steps must be taken.

 Ad group setup

 A set of keywords is the most important element of an ad group and determines the success of a whole ad campaign.
-As you set up a group, Google Ads will display basic advice on choosing the right keywords.
-For more detailed instructions, follow the link.
+As you set up a group, Google Ads keyword planner will display basic advice on choosing the right keywords.
+If you want to stop the Google Ads campaign, you can simply delete it.
+For more detailed instructions, click here.